 The organising Member State informs the permanent contact points of the other Member States (see Annex D) of the details of the event-related contact point(s).
-Each Member State then informs the organising Member State of his own contact point(s) related to that event.
+Each Member State then informs the organising Member State of its own contact point(s) for that event.